Finding Pedn Vounder Beach – Cornwall’s paradise

 Up until a few weeks ago, I’d never been to Pedn Vounder beach.
-It’s a good hour away for me but with the reduced post-lockdown summer traffic, I decided to take a little Cornish road trip and discover for myself whether Pedn Vounder beach is worth the visit.
+It’s a good hour away for me but with the reduced post-lockdown summer traffic, I decided to take a little Cornish road trip and see Pedn Vounder for myself.

 Pedn Vounder Beach is also quite remote so let me offer you 9 need to know essentials to help you enjoy this secluded Cornish beach safely.